site logo

 The railway station at Vila Real de Santo António vrsa stationis at the end of the Algarve line from Lagos, which also serves Portimão, Faro and Tavira etc as do the buses above.
 Train times are very irregular; the current times are here.

 The station in VRSA is about ten minutes walk (flat, no hills) from the ferry terminal.
 To get from the railway station to the ferry, walk out of the station, straight down the road, past the roundabout and on to the next junction.
 Turn left and pass through an area of small factories, until you get to a T-junction and can see the river.
 Turn right and you will see the bus station ahead of you.
-The ferry is just beyond.
+The ferry is to the left by the bus station.
 The Intermarché supermarket outside the VRSA train station is a good place to stock up.
 It’s open daily including Sunday afternoons.
 There aren't any other supermarkets until you get to Spain.
 The town centre of VRSA is off to the right when you get to the bus station.
 There you will see bars, restaurants etc. Map here - opens in a new window.

-If you are staying somewhere (eg Faro, Tavira, Monte Gordo) where there is a bus to Vila Real de Santo António bus might be best, as the bus station at VRSA is at the ferry terminal.
+If you are staying somewhere (eg Faro, Tavira, Monte Gordo) where there is a bus to Vila Real de Santo António bus might be best, as the bus station at VRSA is adjacent to the ferry terminal.

 Seville - Algarve - I have used the coach/ferry/bus option from Seville to Albufeira via the ferry!
 It was fairly painless except for a half hour delay caused by traffic congestion on the outskirts of Seville.
 The coach (cost now about €15) took me in three hours from Seville to Ayamonte bus station, on the Spanish side of the river.
 Times and tickets at www.alsa.es